-TECHNE funded.
+Funded by TECHNE.
 Supervision: Director of Studies: Julian Rodriguez, Second Supervisor Dr Sarah Bennett.

 Monumental billboards concealing construction sites have become commonplace in towns all over the world, with images envisaging desirable, aspirational and unfathomably clean living and working environments.
 On closer inspection however, these projections quite literally disintegrate.

 Felicity Hammond's photographic practice-based research addresses the spatial inconsistencies provided by simulated architectural propositions, and challenges their material status when they intersect the post-industrial landscape.
 The research focuses on the disruption of the rendered image points to an inconsistency within a capitalist narrative, and through paying attention to this activates - a discussion about their unattainability.
 The work draws attention to the ways in which propositions ignore the social landscape in which they are situated, posing serious questions around social cleansing and gentrification.